-I spent a good part of a day wrestling with an annoying problem I found while testing the Matrox G200 AGP graphics card I recently acquired on my Pentium 4 test machine.
-And it’s a quite serious problem – it causes a BSOD or a hard lockup/freezing in a 3D game under Windows 98 SE, shortly after any kind of 3D scenery appears.
+I spent a good part of a day wrestling with an annoying problem found while testing the Matrox G200 AGP graphics card on my Pentium 4 test machine.
+For reasons unknown, the Matrox G200 was exhibiting crashing to BSOD or hard lockup/freezing/hanging in 3D games under Windows 98 SE, shortly after any kind of 3D scenery appears.
 The card works without problems in Windows XP, but chances are if you’re sporting a G200 in your system, it’s for running retro games in Windows 98, and not anything that would benefit from Windows XP.

-I tried various games like Unreal Gold, GLQuake, Quake 2, Half-Life, Test Drive 5 – both in fullscreen and windowed mode.
+I tried various games like Unreal Gold, GLQuake, Quake 2, Half-Life, Test Drive 5, Blood 2 – both in fullscreen and windowed mode.
 The games either locked up the system or caused a BSOD, depending on what driver I was using.
 I tried all kinds of bios settings and driver tweaks, and the only setting that made a difference is disabling bus mastering in the driver settings.
 Now the good news is it fixed the crashing and freezing in Direct3D games.
-The bad news is it made OpenGL acceleration unavailable, so you’e stuck with software rendering for Quake games.
+The bad news is it made OpenGL acceleration unavailable, so you’re stuck with software rendering for Quake games.

 Eventually I decided to try some OpenGL to Direct3D wrappers, and the one that worked best was the wrapper originally made for the Chromatic Mpact2 graphics card.
 With the wrapper, Quake and Quake2 looked as expected, and even ran at playable framerates in the 30’s and 40’s on my Pentium 4 machine at 640×480 resolution.
 Not gonna impress anyone with those numbers, but getting it working at all felt like a major achievement after exhausting seemingly every other option.